ihatesudo/stoplight.io/netlify/blog-posts/want-people-to-use-your-api-documentation-5-expert-tips.md

     username: '@stoplightio'
 ---

-_Bookwheel, from Agostino Ramelli's Le diverse et artifiose machine, 1588_
+Photo: _Bookwheel, from Agostino Ramelli's Le diverse et artifiose machine, 1588_

 Creating API documentation is a labor of love.
 It takes a great deal of time to capture all the information needed to consume an API, therefore API documentation has to be clear and easy-to-use, or developers won’t use it.
 If they don’t use your API documentation, you’re in for a ton of one-off questions, errors, and eventual abandonment of your API.